Direct inguinal hernia

 A direct inguinal hernia (alternative plural: herniae) is a type of groin herniation, that arises from protrusion of abdominal viscera through a weakness of the posterior wall of the inguinal canal medial to the inferior epigastric vessels, specifically through Hesselbach's triangle.

-This type of hernia is termed direct as the hernial sac directly protrudes through the inguinal wall, in contrast to indirect ones which arise through the deep ring and enter the inguinal canal.
+This type of hernia is termed direct as the hernial sac directly protrudes through the inguinal wall, in contrast to indirect inguinal herniae which arise through the deep inguinal ring and enter the inguinal canal.
 Since direct hernias do not have a guiding path, they seldom extend into the scrotum unless very large and chronic.

 Direct inguinal herniae are a common type of abdominal hernia.

 Direct hernias are generally acquired and increase in incidence with age.
 They result from weakening of the transversalis fascia in Hesselbach's triangle.
 Therefore, they are often seen in the elderly with chronic conditions which increase intra-abdominal pressure over a long period, e.g. COPD, bladder outflow obstruction, chronic constipation, etc. Increased abdominal pressure is transmitted to both sides and as a result, direct hernias are usually bilateral.
 Compared to indirect hernias, they are less susceptible to strangulation as they often have a wide neck.

 A lateral crescent of fat (lateral crescent sign) is a useful diagnostic sign of direct inguinal hernia.
 Also, they occur anteromedial to the origin of the inferior epigastric artery 2.